SmithsonianWorkshops/metabarcoding/mothur_Monday_afternoon/mothur_tutorial.md

 ```/data/genomics/db/metabarcoding/silva.bacteria```

 ```/data/genomics/db/metabarcoding/18S_pr2_version_4.7_merged_Eukaryota.tsv```
-You do not need to copy these to your space.

 In the span of this workshop, we will analyze two datasets in mothur, a 16S dataset from the mothur MiSeqSOP tutorial and an 18S dataset from Katrina Lohan.
 Sequence data are here:
 ```/pool/genomics/dikowr/mothur_tutorial/16S_data```